openwebwork/retired-wwmoodle/wwquestion/README.txt

 Setup:
-1) Make a new folder named 'webwork' in the question/type directory.
-2) Copy all the files into the new 'webwork' directory.
+1) Run the perl installation script in bin/setup/setup.pl
-3) Point your browser to http://yourmoodle/admin to setup the question_webwork database table.
+2) Point your browser to http://yourmoodle/admin to setup the question_webwork database table.

-Configuration:
-1) Change the WSDL path variable in the webwork/config.php file to point to your Webwork Problem Server's WSDL file.

 Testing:
 1) In the site administration -> reports -> unit tests run the webwork unit tests.
 Enter '/question/type/webwork/simpletest' to only run the webwork tests.